pi4-uiuc/2017-bootcamp/README.md

 ### R Lessons

-For R material we are using the [rOpenSci docker image].
+For R material we are using docker images defined in the [terraref/toolserver-dockerfiles](https://github.com/terraref/toolserver-dockerfiles) GitHub repository.

 Handy additions: